elmar/dh-dist-zilla/README.markdown

 a few tools to build Perl packages.
 The classic approach is to write a `Makefile.PL` script using [`ExtUtils::MakeMaker`](http://perldoc.perl.org/ExtUtils/MakeMaker.html).
-The more modern variant uses [`Build.PL`](http://perldoc.perl.org/Module/Build.html) written with `Module::Build`.
-Both are part of the Perl core.
+The alternative variant uses [`Build.PL`](http://perldoc.perl.org/Module/Build.html) written with `Module::Build`.
+Both are part of the Perl core, but `Module::Build` has been deprecated recently and will be removed from the core with the next Perl release.
 For the distribution on CPAN a few more files like LICENSE, MANIFEST, META.yml, and README need to be added.

 There is some tedium in writing all these files and there is no surprise to find code generators for them.